|

 Click here to see how hypertension is formed from a TCM Perspective

-As mentioned in the definition section, hypertension is characterized in TCM by its symptoms such as "dizziness" and "headache," which are the main manifestations of the disease.
-Factors that trigger hypertension can be classified into the following:
+As mentioned in the definition section, hypertension is understood in TCM by its symptoms such as "dizziness" and "headache;" the pathology is interpreted as below:

 |